isomerpages/moe-bedoksouthsec/_curriculum/Computer Applications.md

 </table>

 ### Achievements
-Since 2012, the Animation and Game Making (AGM) competition is an annual event organised by Curriculum Planning and Development Division (CPDD).
-All Secondary 2 and 3 students taking the subject Computer Applications can participate in this competition.
-Students are required to use the block-based coding programme to create an animation for the Secondary 2 and a game for the Secondary 3.
+Bedok South’s CPA team has proudly participated in the annual Animation and Game Making (AGM) competition organised by Curriculum Planning and Development Division (CPDD) for over a decade.
+All Secondary 3 Computing students can participate in this competition and design a game using the block-based coding programme.

+In 2025, the Secondary 3 category tackled a crucial topic: "Artificial Intelligence (AI) and Us."
+Students channelled their creativity to design an engaging game that serves as a vital guide, teaching loved ones how to interact with AI safely and secure their digital lives in a world of smart technology.&nbsp;

+Let's celebrate Sim Zhao Zhi (3 Gratitude)!
+Your dedication to this essential theme has earned you a well-deserved Certificate of Participation in the competition!

 For 2024, the Secondary 2 category requires students to create a short animation to raise awareness of the "I Can ACT against Scams" campaign.
 For the Secondary 3 category, students code to create a game that promotes Intergenerational Harmony that encourages positive interaction between the young and the old.